-Have you won the battle of making a choice to incorporate agile vs waterfall?
+Have you won the battle of choosing to incorporate an agile vs. waterfall?
 Choosing the right methodology for your business is imperative as well as challenging, isn’t it?
 It is quite obvious, though!

 Table of Contents